 Santissimo Sudario dei Piemontesi was once the national church of the Kingdom of Sardinia and is now the regional church for Piedmont and Sardinia.

-The church houses a replica of the Shroud (Sudario) of Turin, hence its name.
+The church is home to a copy of the Shroud (Sudario) of Turin, which is displayed above the high altar.
 The striking sculpture of God the Father is the work of Antonio Raggi (1624-86).

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and